connext/documentation/versioned_docs/version-0.2.x-amarok/Routers/Guides/spinning-up.md

 Create a `config.json` file based on the `config.example.json` file.
 At minumum, change the following values:

+- `sequencerUrl` - The URL of the Sequencer node.
+- `redis` - The Redis instance to use.
-- `server`
+- `server` - Internal HTTP server config (`adminToken`).
-  - `adminToken` - A secret string to secure the REST API sensitive operations.
 - `chains` - Add your desired chains, assets, and provider URLs.
 Use [`domain` mappings](https://docs.nomad.xyz/dev/domain-ids.html) instead of `chainIds`.
 Make sure you use multiple providers for each chain!
-Example with the correct testnet assets.:
+Example with the current testnet assets:
 ```json
 {
   ...